BA (English) 1991, Dartmouth College – Hanover NH

-Dr. Lyerly has been supported by the National Institutes of Health, the Wellcome Trust, and the Greenwall Foundation including the Faculty Scholars Program, and her work has appeared in numerous journals, including Science, JAMA, The New England Journal of Medicine, the Hastings Center Report, and The American Journal of Public Health, as well as the New York Times and Huffington Post.
+Dr. Lyerly has been supported by the National Institutes of Health, the Wellcome Trust, and the Greenwall Foundation including its Faculty Scholars Program.
+Her work has appeared in numerous journals, including Science, JAMA, The New England Journal of Medicine, the Hastings Center Report, and The American Journal of Public Health, as well as the New York Times and Huffington Post.
 She was the 2007-2009 Chair of the American College of Obstetricians and Gynecologists Committee on Ethics, and Co-chair of the 2009 Program Committee for the American Society of Bioethics and Humanities.
 She has served on numerous national committees, including the March of Dimes National Bioethics Committee and the National Institutes of Health Advisory Committee to the Director’s Working Group on Stem Cell Research.